simonepri/act/readme.md

 2 - Create a new blank document.<br/>
 3 - Share the document with [access@act-uri-tracker.iam.gserviceaccount.com][storage:gs-email]. (*Only necessary if the document is not public*)<br/>
 4 - Copy the spreadsheet id from the URL bar.<br/>
-5 - Use the spreadsheet id to do requests to act as showed below.<br/>
+5 - Use the spreadsheet id to make requests to act as shown below.<br/>

 ### Track views
 Insert this image inside the page you want to track substituting `<SpreadsheetId>` and `<PageName>` with the appropriate values.